Being creative and resourceful with money helps you get through the hard times.

 Are you selling a product or service that your audience might find interesting or relevant to them?
 Promote it in your videos and provide links in the description box.

-These YouTube monetization features earn you money when your viewers pay to have their messages highlighted or see an animated image appear in your live chat feed.
+These YouTube monetization features earn you money when viewers pay to highlight their messages or see an animated image appear in your live chat feed.

-Don’t just upload videos on YouTube without having any idea how the platform works.
-Explore the site, watch popular videos, and take note of how vloggers are able to increase their subscribers and engage them.
+Don’t just upload videos on YouTube without knowing how the platform works.
+Explore the site, watch popular videos, and note how vloggers can increase and engage their subscribers.

 What type of videos do you want to make?
 Consider what you’re knowledgeable and passionate about.
 The most popular vlogs nowadays focus on food, make-up tutorials, product unboxing and reviews, DIY tutorials, fitness, gaming, and entertainment.
-Your channel may revolve around those topics, or you can opt to veer away from the usual.
+Your channel may revolve around those topics, or you can avoid the usual.

 With your niche in mind, determine who your ideal audience is.
 If you know your target audience on YouTube, you can plan your content to fit their interests and needs.

-More than just creating videos and sharing them online, vlogging involves planning your content so that your videos will attract many viewers.
-A large viewership makes it easy for you to make money from your YouTube channel.
+More than just creating videos and sharing them online, vlogging involves planning your content to attract many viewers.
+A large viewership makes it easy to make money from your YouTube channel.

-To plan your YouTube content, list down the specific topics you’ll make videos on, make an outline for each topic, and assign a corresponding schedule for video production, editing, and uploading.
+To plan your YouTube content, list the specific topics you’ll make videos on, outline each topic, and assign a corresponding schedule for video production, editing, and uploading.

-Once you have all your vlogging gear and materials ready, start shooting for your first video.
+Start shooting for your first video once you have all your vlogging gear and materials ready.
 Remember to relax, be yourself, and have fun!
 That way, it’ll be easier to connect to your audience.

 Set up a dedicated account on YouTube for your professional vlogging channel.
 Give your channel a catchy and easy-to-remember name.